-Intensive care is a service for critically ill patients who require constant medical attention and a higher level of medical and nursing expertise than is available on the general wards.
+Our intensive care units are located at Scunthorpe and Grimsby hospitals and provide care for critically ill patients who need constant medical attention and a higher level of medical and nursing expertise than is available on the general wards.

 We try to be as flexible as possible in respect to visiting but our main priority is the privacy and safety of our critically care patients so sometimes restrictions are put in place.